hassio-addons/addon-traccar/README.md

 ## About

-[Traccar][traccar] is modern GPS Tracking Platform, which is now available as an Hass.io add-on and allows you to run your GPS Tracking software without any cloud.
+[Traccar][traccar] is a modern GPS Tracking Platform, which is now available as an Hass.io add-on and allows you to run your GPS Tracking software without any cloud.